 What is Iron (II, III) oxide?

 Fe3O4 occurs as a mineral with a chemical name Iron (II, III) oxide.
 It is also known as Magnetite or Magnetic oxide.
-It is a stone iron-like, brownish to grey or black in colour.
-It is not transparent and has a characteristic greasy or metallic luster.
+It is stone iron-like, brownish to grey or black in colour.
+It is not transparent and has a characteristic greasy or metallic lustre.